regular030/Keyboard-Saturn/README.md

 - 100% Layout
   - I use the Numpad for anything numbers-related
 - Minimalist chassis design
-  - I just wanted to make something  that was simple and looked clean, kind of like cyber truck, but better
+  - I just wanted to make something  that was simple and looked clean, kind of like Cybertruck, but better

 # **Files**
 <br>